mcagricaliskan/neuroevolution-flappybird/README.md

-I coded clone of the flappy bird.
-You can find game's code [HERE](https://github.com/mcagricaliskan/Youtube/tree/master/PyGame%20Uygulamal%C4%B1%20E%C4%9Fitim/Uygulama%202%20(%20Ders%208%20-%20)) at 14-.py
+I coded clone of the flappy bird

 I had to code neural network from scratch.
-Because my computer not good enough for using library and creating bigger population.
+Because my computer not good enough for creating bigger population with using deep learning libraries and it worked i create 300 simple neural network (just forward propagation and making prediction).

 I think code is fine and not messy.
 I will add some comment lines later.

 Sometimes I found best population so fast.
-I saw best generation on third cycle.
+I saw best generation on third cycle (I guess it was a very easy problem to solve for a nn).

 just a sample here 16th generation